 San Miniato al Monte

-San Miniato is one of the most striking examples of Florentine Romanesque architecture, characterized by its bicoloured white and green marble façade.
+San Miniato is one of the most striking examples of Florentine Romanesque architecture, characterized by its bicoloured (white and green) marble façade.
 The altar, pulpit and transept recess feature fine marble decor, while the floor, in keeping with the Romanesque style, is decorated with symbolic ornamental motifs.
-Halfway along the nave on the left is another chapel; the Cappella del Cardinale Portogallo, which was designed by one of Brunelleschi's pupils.
-The architectural and decorative style resembles one of Brunelleschi's first creations; the Sagrestia Vecchia (Old Sacristy), which can be seen in San Lorenzo church.
+Halfway along the nave on the left is another chapel, the Cappella del Cardinale Portogallo, which was designed by one of Brunelleschi's pupils.
+Its architectural and decorative style resembles one of Brunelleschi's first creations, the Sagrestia Vecchia (Old Sacristy), which can be seen in San Lorenzo church.

 I agree!
 The Bascilica of San Minaito is the essence of Florence!
 The view of Florence was astounding, not to mention the inside of the bascilica!
 One of the monk was playing the organ when we arrived which only added to the atmosphere.
 The attached monestary and graveyard attached added to its charm.
 The inside of the basicilla had wonderful artwork by the masters,a beautiful alter area, and charcter all its own.
 It is hard to express in words the way it made us feel as we entered the church.
 There were no crowds and it was very peaceful.
 It was truly one of our favorite stops in Florence - and a pleasant surprise!
 It was very worthhile to see.

 Walking up to San Miniato is an experience in and of itself, but once you get there, it is absolutely breathtaking.
 Standing right outside of the church is the best view of Florence you'll get.
 Not only is the view amazing, but you have to go into the church as well.
 It is the most unique and beautiful layout, and very peaceful.
 It is definitely a must see in Florence.